VertexF/ObsidianNotes/Vaulty/2 - Source Material/Article/Vulkan-Tutorial.md

 ```

 Then you can add either version of the **VkDeviceQueueCreateInfo** to the VkDevice creation.
 Remember if you're doing graphics queues and presentation queues you'll need to retrieve the presentation queue.
+#### Swapchain
+Vulkan doesn't have a default framebuffer is.
+The buffer handling for double/triple buffer we will need to handled by you.
+This is what a swapchain is for.
+All that a vulkan swapchain is a series of images waiting to be rendered in a queue.
+How it works is that we acquire and image, render on it and return it to the swapchain.